 Demand in the market

 - Consider the demand around you.
 What is being offered in the neighbouring marketplace that is not offered locally?
-Visit the area, speak to the customers and observe what is being bought
+Visit the area, speak to the customers and observe what is being bought and sold.

 - Think about future demand.
 What is the next logical progression of a product or service?
 For example, if someone is selling fresh food in the local market, could you offer to deliver it to people’s homes instead?